Everspace/ludobrew-exalted-3e/homebrew/Pages/House Rules.md

   * buy dots, and charms at 1/2 price
   * At character creation, you receive a free MA charm for every MA charm you purchase
   * Come up with solar charm improvements that stitch into martial arts charms.
+* Performance charms do not automatically waive the -3 penalty for speaking to a group.
+For that please take [Artful Social Grace](/second-sunrise/universal/artful-social-grace) does not

 ## Lunar